About-California.com

 technique is Meomi wine, blended from wines produced in the Sonoma,

-Monterey and Santa Barbara viticultural areas.
+Monterey and Santa Barbara wine growing areas.
 The result is

 a standard quality wine that, according to the producers, is